BRASSERIE

 Our dishes are freshly prepared and where possible, we use ingredients sourced from local producers as well as eggs from our own hens.

 We have a fully-stocked bar, including local draft and craft bottled beers as well as a range of coffee options and delicious speciality teas, a variety of soft drinks and non-alcoholic beers.
 Set on the first floor with disabled access and a lift, everyone is welcome.
-There is plenty of free parking and easy access, which means less stress and no limits on the time you want to spend with us.

 Families welcome!